Valeriy-Kuvshinov/Giggler/README.md

 ## Getting Started

-To begin using the Weather Reports project, follow these steps:
+To begin using the Freelancing Services project, follow these steps:

 1. **Clone the Repository:**
    ```bash